AlenRedek/wordpress-docker-webpack/README.md

 ## SMTP

-- Create an account at Mailjet
+- Create an account at Mailjet with your WP admin email
 - Install plugin WP Mail SMTP
+- Choose `Other SMTP Mailer`
-- Make sure `Force From Email` is checked
+- Use admin email with the option `Force From Email`
 - Use SSL encryption on port 465

 # Development